 Try Horse Chestnut Extract

-According to Eidson, horse chestnut seed contains the active compound called aescin, believed to support the structures of veins and valves, which could possibly prevent spider veins from forming in the first place.
-Add a full squeeze of the dropper into two ounces of water and drink two to three times a day in between meals.
+According to Eidson, horse chestnut seed contains the active compound called aescin, which is believed to support the structures of veins and valves.
+It could possibly prevent spider veins from forming in the first place.
+Try adding a full squeeze of the dropper into two ounces of water and drink two to three times a day in between meals.

-Eidson concludes that the only way to completely get rid of spider veins is with sclerotherapy injections.
-While the procedure can have side effects—namely inflammation and, occasionally, blood clots—it is one of the only known ways to make spider veins disappear.
+Eidson and Camp conclude that the only way to completely get rid of spider veins is with sclerotherapy injections.
+While the procedure can have side effects—namely inflammation and blood clots—it is one of the only known ways to make spider veins disappear.
 But what is sclerotherapy?
 The in-office procedure is an injection that causes the vessels to collapse on themselves.
 The body then dissolves and absorbs the vessels, and your spider veins are no more.

 Use Body Makeup If the Appearance Bothers You